theashwin/doorstep/README.md

-# doorstep
+# Doorstep - Online Supermarket
-Doorstep is an android shopping application
+Doorstep is an Android Groceries Application.